Maine Coon cats have large wide-set eyes that can either be gold, green, yellow, blue, or odd-eye in color.

-Maine Coon eyes are large, wide set and slightly oblique in shape.
+Maine Coon eyes are large, wide-set, slightly oblique in shape, and often yellow in color.
 Kittens are born with blue eyes, which change into gold, yellow, green, odd-eye, as the pigmentation in their eyes settles in the iris.
-Maine Coons are not prone to eye problems, but owners should still be alert to signs of strabismus, astigmatism, hyperopia and myopia.
+Maine Coons are not prone to eye problems, but owners should still be alert to signs of strabismus, astigmatism, hyperopia, and myopia.

 Do All Maine Coon Cats Have Yellow Eyes?

 Maine Coon cats are loved across the world.

 Known for their extra-large physical stature, regal looks, large inquisitive eyes, and gentle docile temperament.

 It is no surprise therefore that they have won the hearts of so many individuals across the globe.

 Owners in the United States seem to be particularly smitten with these gentle giants, having voted them within the top 3 cats breeds to own in the United States, in 2015!